-If you have noticed some, or many, of these signs, don’t panic but do call your vet.
-At the very least it help alleviate your concerns, and hopefully catch a problem in the very early stages.
+If you have noticed some or many of these signs, don’t panic but do call your vet.
+At the very least it will help alleviate your concerns, and hopefully catch a problem in the very early stages.

 Signs of aging in dogs – conclusion